ghc-proposals/ghc-proposals/proposals/0000-DerivingVia_underscore.rst

 ::

- newtype X a = X a
+ newtype XX a = X a

  instance Show (X a) where
   show :: X a -> String